-There were no EFH reviews completed in 2019 for the PRIA, however a review of the biological components of crustacean EFH in Guam and Hawaii was finalized in 2019.
-This review can be found in the 2019 Archipelagic SAFE Reports for the Mariana and Hawaii Archipelagos.
+There were no EFH reviews completed in 2021 for the PRIA, however a review of the biological components of crustacean EFH in Guam and Hawaii was finalized in 2019.
 The non-fishing impacts and cumulative impacts components were reviewed in 2016 through 2017, which can be found in Minton (2017).